Boston and Maine 3713: Retirement and preservation

 After being withdrawn from passenger duties by newer diesel locomotives in the mid 1950s, No. 3713 became a stationary boiler to melt the snow and heat the passenger cars at the North Station terminal in Boston, Massachusetts.
 It was recalled to road service to cover for diesel locomotives during a flood, presumably in relation with the events of Hurricane Diane which affected the area at that time.
-On April 22, 1956, No. 3713 ran the Farwell To Steam excursion round trip between Boston and Portland, Maine, marking the end of steam operations on the B&M, and was officially retired from revenue service in July 1956.
+On April 22, 1956, No. 3713 ran the Steam Safari excursion round trip between Boston and Portland, Maine, and was officially retired from revenue service in July 1956.

 On June 11, 1958, the No. 3713 locomotive was purchased by New England millionaire F. Nelson Blount as part of his Steamtown, U.S.A. collection at the Edaville Railroad in South Carver, Massachusetts, then Pleasure Island park in Wakefield, Massachusetts, before it was moved to North Walpole, New Hampshire in 1961, and finally Bellows Falls, Vermont in 1964.
-In October 1969, the No. 3713 was loaned to Museum of Science in Boston with a cosmetic repaint to make the locomotive look presentable to the general public.
-Afterwards, No. 3713 returned to Steamtown in the mid 1970s and was eventually moved along with the rest of the collection to the new location of Steamtown in Scranton, Pennsylvania.
+In October 1969, Steamtown put No. 3713 on a long-term loan to the Boston Museum of Science (MoS).
+The locomotive was moved to the B&M’s shops in Billerica, Massachusetts for a cosmetic restoration, and then it was put on static display outside the MoS’ building.
+In February 1985, the MoS decided to end their lease with No. 3713 to allow room for expansion, and the locomotive was moved to Steamtown’s recently-relocated property in Scranton, Pennsylvania.

 Restoration

-Since 1995, the No. 3173 locomotive is currently being restored to operating condition through a partnership with the Lackawanna & Wyoming Valley Railway Historical Society.
+Since 1995, the No. 3713 locomotive is currently being restored to operating condition through the Project3713 partnership with the Lackawanna & Wyoming Valley Railway Historical Society (L&WVRHS).
 The estimated restoration work cost was $1.4 million, which required repairs to the boiler, air compressors, feedwater heater, and pilot truck.
 During 2011, the No. 3713 locomotive received new firebox grates, sheets, and thermic siphons, which were fabricated by Diversified Rail Services.

 In October 2017, the driving wheels were sent to be repaired by the Strasburg Rail Road (SRC) in Strasburg, Pennsylvania for crankpin and axle work until they returned to Steamtown in spring 2019.
-In late August 2018, Steamtown gave the SRC a $148,600 contract to build a brand new firebox for the No. 3713 locomotive.
+In late August 2018, Steamtown gave SRC a $148,600 contract to build a brand new firebox for the No. 3713 locomotive.
 In October 2018, No. 3713 received three new safety valves, which were built by the SRC.
 In October 2019, the new firebox arrived at Steamtown and installed on the No. 3713 locomotive.
-Once restored to operating condition, No. 3713 will eventually become the replacement for Canadian National 3254.
+In September 2023, Steamtown's formal partnership with L&WVRHS had ended, and the latter deposited the funds needed for No. 3713 into an account made specifically for the restoration.
+Once restored to operating condition, No. 3713 will eventually become the replacement for both Canadian National 3254 and Canadian Pacific 2317.